 Labour costs are largely outside of the Corporation's control, driven by the legislated minimum wage in each province.
-The minimum wage has recently increased or is scheduled to increase in Fiscal 2019 and beyond in certain provinces such as Ontario, Alberta, British Columbia and Quebec.
+Ontario's minimum wage is currently frozen until October 1, 2020, but certain provinces such as Alberta, British Columbia and Québec have announced notable increases in their statutory minimum wage, which have either come into effect recently or are set to come into effect in Fiscal 2020 and beyond.
 Productivity improvements resulting from various operational initiatives will not be sufficient to offset those additional costs.